bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 ## Closing notes

-Turns out, hot module replacement is not that easy and the title was mostly written as tongue in cheek.
-But I got you to read and I hope it's easier to comprehend now.
-If you have any other questions about HMR, feel free to hop into the [Vite `#contributing` channel](https://chat.vitejs.dev) to learn more!
+Turns out, hot module replacement is a little complex, but I hope it's easier to comprehend now.
+If you have any other questions about HMR, feel free to hop into the [Vite `#contributing` channel](https://chat.vitejs.dev)!

 I'd also like to thank [@\_ArnaudBarre](https://twitter.com/_ArnaudBarre) for reviewing this blog.